Vega Strike: Gameplay

 Vega Strike aims to insert players into a large, dynamic universe with diverse factions of varying disposition to the player and to each other, and an economy model where trade, combat and exploration are all profitable.
 Financial gains allow players to buy upgrades and/or better vehicles, enabling them to advance into more dangerous and profitable missions.
 The player can have varying levels of relations with factions.
-Negative relations can form if the player kills some of a given faction's ships.
+Negative relations can form if the player destroys some of a given faction's ships.
 Positive relations can be formed if the player destroys ships that are part of an enemy to a given faction.
-Players can either buy and sell cargo, or accept missions from the Mission Computer, as well as talking to people in the local bar at the space station/planet.
+Players can either buy and sell cargo, or accept missions from the Mission Computer, as well as talk to people in the bar at the space station/planet.
 In the tradition of some precursor games, individuals of significant plot importance are often found in bars.

 The existence of a universal currency, open markets, trading items of value to all or most groups, and widespread technologies allows the player to do business practically everywhere and buy from anyone.
 There is also a campaign in the game which assigns certain missions for the player, following various paths within a story-graph.
 The player can continue playing the game after the campaign is finished.

 Transportation

 To travel quickly to and from different planets/space stations in the same system, the SPEC system is used.
-It multiplies the engine speed of the player's spacecraft, causing the ship to reach high speeds, allowing the player to quickly travel to different locations in a solar system.
-However, the number of times it multiplies the engine speed is limited by gravity: The closer the player's ship is to a planet/space station, the less the speed is multiplied.
-After the player waits, and gets farther away from the gravity of the planet/station, the SPEC drive will “ramp up”, and the player's ship will stretch and star streaks will appear, until the player's spacecraft slows down due to gravity, or the player deactivates the SPEC drive.
+It multiplies the engine speed of the player's spacecraft, causing the ship to reach high speeds, allowing for quick travel to different locations in a solar system.
+However, the number of times it multiplies the engine speed is limited by gravity: the closer the player's ship is to a planet/space station, the less the speed is multiplied.
+After the player waits, and gets further away from the gravity of the planet/station, the SPEC drive will "ramp up", and the ship will stretch and star streaks will appear, until the spacecraft slows down due to gravity, or the player deactivates the SPEC drive.

 To travel to different star systems, the player must obtain a jump drive and then to go to weak points in space known as jump points.
-When the player's ship is close enough to the jump point, the player can activate the jump drive and "jump" to another solar system in a few seconds.
+When the ship is close enough to the jump point, the player can activate the jump drive and "jump" to another solar system in a few seconds.
 In typical solar systems, there is an assortment of jump points, each point leading to another system.
 The player may have to go through multiple systems/jump points to get to the destination system.
 For missions that span across multiple systems, the instructions for which jump points to go to are displayed on the HUD, but if the player wants to reach an area regardless of any missions, the navigation computer can be used to plot the correct course.